KadirKarabacak/REACT/04-steps/README.md

+# React-Steps project
-# This project for master useState, how state is actually work in different components or duplicated same component.
+#### This project for master useState, how state is actually work in different components or duplicated same component.

 ![React-Steps](./src/steps-project.png)